hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Ticket redemption –

-Tickets are redeemed automatically so the tickets which contain value will automatically be converted to HOPR tokens and added to the payment channel that was used for that relay.
+Tickets are redeemed automatically, so the tickets which contain value will automatically be converted to HOPR tokens and added to the payment channels used for that relay.
+The rest will just be discarded with no trace left on the blockchain.

 ![tickets-channels](./images/tickets-channels.png)